franceslinyc/franceslinyc.github.io/about.markdown

 <p align="justify"> Since Fall 2021, my co-advisors <a href="https://stat.oregonstate.edu/content/madsen-lisa" target="_blank"> Dr. Lisa Madsen</a> & <a href="https://stat.oregonstate.edu/content/wickham-charlotte" target="_blank"> Dr. Charlotte Wickham</a> (now at Posit) and I have focused on spatial prediction, applied Bayesian, and machine learning for forestry inventory prediction and wind speed forecasting.
 We focus on Gaussian processes (GPs) and its variant models that are robust, flexible and scalable for larger datasets. </p>

-<p align="justify"> **PhD** My PhD research builds upon the Markov MTD (mixture transition distribution) time series models and Bayesian NNMP (nearest-neighbor mixture process) spatial models developed by Zheng et al. for time series forecasting and spatial prediction in <a href="https://www.tandfonline.com/doi/abs/10.1080/10618600.2021.1981342" target="_blank"> this</a>, <a href="https://arxiv.org/abs/2107.07736" target="_blank"> this</a>, and <a href="https://arxiv.org/abs/2111.01840" target="_blank"> this</a> paper.
+<p align="justify"> **PhD** My PhD research builds upon the Markov state space MTD (mixture transition distribution) time series models and the Bayesian NNMP (nearest-neighbor mixture process) spatial models developed by Zheng et al. for time series forecasting and spatial prediction in <a href="https://www.tandfonline.com/doi/abs/10.1080/10618600.2021.1981342" target="_blank"> this</a>, <a href="https://arxiv.org/abs/2107.07736" target="_blank"> this</a>, and <a href="https://arxiv.org/abs/2111.01840" target="_blank"> this</a> paper.
 To achieve robust, flexible, and scalable modeling of time series and spatial data, both the MTD and NNMP models utilize probabilistic graphical model (DAG) / Bayesian network representations, finite mixture model structures, Bayesian hierarchical model formations, and MCMC algorithms. </p>

-<p align="justify"> My specific contributions include incorporating copulas in the MTD model to capture more complex and flexible dependence structures, extending the NNMP model to handle zero-inflated skewed data, validating the models and assessing model performance through simulations and applications to real-world data, such as wind energy forecasting and forestry inventory prediction, and compare the models with other benchmark models to ensure robustness and accuracy. </p>
+<p align="justify"> My specific contributions include incorporating copulas in the MTD model to capture more complex and flexible dependence structures, extending the MTD model to handle zero-inflated skewed data, validating the models and assessing model performance through simulations and applications to real-world data, such as wind energy forecasting, and compare the models with other benchmark models to ensure robustness and accuracy. </p>

 <p align="justify"> I have also completed all PhD coursework in statistics (e.g. decision theory, probability theory, linear model theory, bayesian statistics).
 To further improve my algorithm design & model development skillset, I also enroll in several specialization courses in statistics and computer science (e.g. mastering software development in R, data structures and algorithms, deep learning, tensorflow: advanced techniques) on Coursera. </p>